gAlexander77/fitness-tracker/api/README.md

     > db.createUser({user: "testing", pwd: "testing", roles: ["readWrite"]})
     ```
 2. Open this directory in your editor of choice, open a terminal and run: `npm install`
-3. Run the command `npm run initdb` to initialize the database collections and schema.
+3. Run the command `npm start initdb` to initialize the database collections and schema.
-    - you can remove everything created in the database by using `npm run nukedb`
+    - you can remove everything created in the database by using `npm start nukedb`
+4. Run the command `npm test` to start the unit tests.
-4. Run the command `npm start` and wait for the environment variable printout to appear.
+5. Run the command `npm start` and wait for the environment variable printout to appear.
 The server is now running

 ## API v1
 '*' = required